xLaszlo/tracelogger/README.md

 # tracelogger

-Tag your functions to be logged line-by-line with the `@tracelogger`, optionally add a list of names to print each time
+Tag your functions with the `@tracelogger` decorator to be logged line-by-line.
+Optionally add a list of names of local variables whose values will be printed with each line.

 ```
 @tracelogger